 Low libido affects 15-16% of men and more than double the amount of women.
 However, not enough people talk about it or ask questions like, "does anxiety cause loss of sex drive?"

-By not asking these kinds of questions, these men and women suffer in silence.
+By not asking these kinds of questions, these people suffer in silence.
 They have an even harder time dealing with anxiety and sex drive issues.
 But understanding what might cause a decreased sex drive is the only way to overcome it.

 In this article, we answer questions like, "how does stress affect a person's sex drive?"
 Continue reading to determine why you might be experiencing issues with low libido.